Cheryl Strachan, RD, MBA | Registered Dietitian

 - Participating in professional education every single year, to ensure our knowledge is up to date.

-I’d like to help you find your food sweet spot.
+I’m here to help you find your sweet spot.
 Because you deserve to love the food you eat as well as be there for the people and the life you love.